moj-analytical-services/writing_functions_in_r/README.md

 ## Best practice

-Writing a function is easy, writing a really good function can be a lot harder\!
+Writing a function is easy, writing a really good function can be a lot harder!
 Here are a few things to consider:

 ### Give your function a good name